benlue/coServ/README.md

 + [v0.9.3] coServ now supports live reload via [gulp](http://gulpjs.com).
 The needed gulpfile.js is included in the release.
 To use live reload, both gulp and [browser-sync](http://www.browsersync.io) have to be installed.

-##  Features

-+ Regardless it's backend functions or front-end templates, developers can use one single language (Javascript) to do them all.

-+ Help developers to divide web pages into smaller blocks and wcomps, so ti's easier to focus (the **divide and conquer** strategy).

-+ HTML refactoring &amp; reuse + CSS encapsulation.

-+ HTML, CSS and JS can all be formulated as templates.

-+ An extremely easy and elegant way to provide multi-lingual support.

-+ A single coServ server can host multiple websites, and it's very easy to manage them.

-+ Support a very powerful CSS preprocessor called JASS.

 ## The Design Console
 Starting from the 0.9.9 release, a web interface called "design console" was added to the release bundle.
 The design console can help developers to easily manage or design websites.
 It's a great tool to get things started.